brodriguez8774/django-expanded-test-cases/docs/source/test_cases/live_server_test_case.rst

 .. attention::

-    This TestCase is not yet implemented.
+    This TestCase is not yet fully implemented.

     See :doc:`../roadmap`.